3rd Battalion, Yorkshire Volunteers: Service

 In 1975, A (WRA) Company moved to Keighley, while retaining their detachment at Bradford.
 In 1984, as part of the 1981 Defence White Paper, the 'Home Service Force' was formed, which maintained a company in every TA battalion/regiment by 1992.
 This new force was tasked with defending important locations and would be made up of mostly retired TA or Regular Army personnel.
 Therefore, in 1984 H (Home Service Force) Company was formed in Huddersfield.

 On 1 January 1988, the 4th Battalion (South Yorkshire), Yorkshire Volunteers was formed, and the 3rd battalion was subsequently reorganised.
-B (Sheffield Artillery Volunteers) Bty in Rotherham and D (Hallamshire) Company in Barnsley transferred to the new battalion as B (Sheffield Artillery Volunterers) and A (Hallamshire) Companies respectively.
+B (Sheffield Artillery Volunteers) Bty in Rotherham and D (Hallamshire) Company in Barnsley transferred to the new battalion as B (Sheffield Artillery Volunteers) and A (Hallamshire) Companies respectively.
 A new B (The Leeds Rifles) Company was formed in Leeds by transfer of A Company of the 1st Battalion; a new D (The Duke of Wellington's Regiment) Company was formed in Halifax by transfer of C Company of the 1st Battalion.

 By 1989, the battalion was part of the 54th (East Anglian) Infantry Brigade which was tasked with guarding the North Eastern/Eastern ports if mobilised for war against the Warsaw Pact.
 On 17 January 1989, the battalion was redesignated as the 3rd Battalion (West Yorkshire), Yorkshire Volunteers.

 At this time, the battalion was organised as follows: